-Age Requirement: Any age Service Requirement: Six months of continuous service.
-Additional Requirements: Injury or disease which arises out of and in the course of employment in the Department.
-Receiving workers' compensation benefits.
-Supplemental Benefit: For the first ten days the biweekly benefit is their biweekly compensation offset by the amount received from workers' compensation.
+Age Requirement: Any age

+Service Requirement: Six months of continuous service.

+Additional Requirements: Injury or disease which arises out of and in the course of employment in the amount received from workers' compensation.
 Afterwards, the biweekly benefit is the Temporary, Extended Temporary, or Permanent Total Disability benefits offset by the amount received from workers' compensation.